Anthony Joshua stops Wladimir Klitschko in the 11th round at Wembley

 The fire still burns...

 Defiance has poured from Klitschko in recent months.
-The Ukrainian has compared himself to the immovable Everest, talked of an "obsession" in bouncing back from defeat by Fury and preached about his peaceful state of mind as challenger, not champion.
+The Ukrainian has compared himself to Everest, talked of an "obsession" in bouncing back from defeat by Fury, and preached about his peaceful state of mind as challenger, not champion.

 Such a steely demeanour hinted retirement in the short term was out of the question, and he is understood to still have three fights left on a contract with German broadcaster RTL.